 Successful applicants may use the funds to increase the social impact of an ongoing research project at any stage of the research cycle, such as:

-• Establishing or strengthening a partnership with a relevant community or stakeholder
+• Establishing or strengthening a community partnership

 Who can apply?